 γ = ωr ξ (4)

 Where: r is the radius, ω is the angular speed and ξ is the small gap where the MR fluid is located.
-It has been also possible to choose the Herschell-Buckley model, chosen by Nguyen et al [7] for the simulation of the fluid because considered a little more precise, while the Bingham seems to be slightly over dimensioning.
-It has also been showed that there is no significant difference between the two and for this reason they are both appliable [7].
+It has been also possible to choose the Herschell-Buckley model, chosen by Nguyen et al [9] for the simulation of the fluid because considered a little more precise, while the Bingham seems to be slightly over dimensioning.
+It has also been showed that there is no significant difference between the two and for this reason they are both appliable [9].
 Eq.
-(3) allows to understand better the main advantage of the MR solution respect other braking applications as eddy-current.
-In fact, the yield stress s a function of the magnetic field does not depend on the angular speed and allows to maintain an acceptable braking torque through the deceleration.
+(3) allows to understand better the main advantage of the MR solution respect other braking applications as eddy current.
+In fact, the yield stress is a function of the magnetic field does not depend on the angular speed and allows to maintain an acceptable braking torque through the deceleration.
 The second part of the Eq.
 (3) depends on the angular speed, but it is less impactful.
 The derating of the braking torque as a function of the rotational speed, for this reason, is limited.

 From an electro-magnetic point of view, it is fundamental to generate a magnetic field able to modify enough the viscous behaviour of the MR fluid to obtain the maximum tangential stress possible according to Eq.
 (3), but at the same time to have the minimum viscous resistance possible once the vehicle is running, resetting the tangential stresses coming from the magnetic field itself.
 No permanent magnetic field is needed for this reason, but a variable one must be generated.
 For these reasons it is fundamental to develop an electro-magnetic circuit that must maintain a certain level of magnetic field for a given time, then bringing it to zero.
 The best solution is to use the magneto-static behaviour of a coil, able to generate a magnetic field around when it is crossed by current.
 The magnetic field generated is: